-- Entering data appropriately in LABG’s electronic case management system.
+- Enter accurate data into LABG’s electronic case management system.

-- Maintaining time records of all work related activities and enter accurate data on a timely basis into LABG’s electronic case management system as per 45 CFR Part 1626 and per LABG’s procedures.
+- Maintain time records of all work related activities and enter accurate data on a timely basis into LABG’s electronic case management system

 - Ability to use office and computer technology, including case management and word processing software.